-You may gently wash face the day after surgery with mild, soapy water - Dove soap is recommended.
+- You may gently wash face the day after surgery with mild, soapy water Dove soap is recommended.
 You may then cleanse face daily.
-Cleanse and apply Aquaphor more frequently if dermabrasion was performed.
-You may shower the day after surgery.
+Cleanse and apply Aquaphor more frequently if dermabrasion was performed. - You may shower 2 days after surgery.
+Please do not use a hairdryer or comb for the first week.